Uniform bounds for norms of sums of independent random functions: Introduction

-Apart from the pure probabilistic interest, development of uniform bounds on the $\bL_s$--norms of processes $\{\xi_w, w\in \cW\}$ and $\{\eta_w, w\in \cW\}$ is motivated by problems of adaptive estimation arising in nonparametric statistics.
-In particular, the processes $\{\xi_w, w\in \cW\}$ and $\{\eta_w, w\in \cW\}$ represent stochastic errors of linear estimators with the weight $w$ in the density estimation and nonparametric regression models respectively.
-Uniform bounds on the error process are key technical tools in development of virtually all adaptive estimation procedures [see, e.g., \cite{Barron-Birge}, \cite{devroye} \cite{golubev}, \cite{GL1}, and \cite{spok-golubev}].
+Apart from the pure probabilistic interest, development of uniform bounds on the $\bL_s$-norms of processes $\{\xi_w, w\in\cW\}$ and $\{\eta_w, w\in\cW\}$ is motivated by problems of adaptive estimation arising in nonparametric statistics.
+In particular, the processes $\{\xi_w, w\in\cW\}$ and $\{\eta_w, w\in \cW\}$ represent stochastic errors of linear estimators with the weight $w$ in the density estimation and nonparametric regression models, respectively.
+Uniform bounds on the error process are key technical tools in development of virtually all adaptive estimation procedures [see, e.g., \citet{Barron-Birge}, \citet{devroye} \citet{golubev}, \citet{GL1} and \citet{spok-golubev}].

-The {\em kernel density estimator process} is a particular case of the empirical process $\{\xi_w, w\in \cW\}$ that was frequently studied in the probabilistic literature.
+The \textit{kernel density estimator process} is a particular case of the empirical process $\{\xi_w, w\in\cW\}$ that was frequently studied in the probabilistic literature.
 It is associated with the weight function $w$ given by

-where $K:\bR^d\to \bR$ is a kernel, $h=(h_1, \ldots, h_d)$ is the bandwidth vector, and $u/v$ denotes the coordinate--wise division for $u, v\in \bR^d$.
-Limit laws for the $\bL_s$--norms of the kernel density estimators were derived in \cite{beir-mason}; \cite{dumbgen} study exact asymptotics for the large/moderate deviation probabilities. \cite{gine-mason-zaitsev} investigate weak convergence of the $\bL_1$--norm kernel density estimator process indexed by a class of kernels under entropy conditions.
-For other closely related work see \cite{mason-ein}, \cite{gine-kolt-zinn}, \cite{gine-nikl} and references therein.
+where $K\dvtx\bR^d\to\bR$ is a kernel, $h=(h_1, \ldots, h_d)$ is the bandwidth vector, and $u/v$ denotes the coordinate-wise division for $u, v\in\bR^d$.
+Limit laws for the $\bL_s$-norms of the kernel density estimators were derived in \citet{beir-mason}; \citet{dumbgen} study exact asymptotics for the large/moderate deviation probabilities. \citet{gine-mason-zaitsev} investigate weak convergence of the $\bL_1$-norm kernel density estimator process indexed by a class of kernels under entropy conditions.
+For other closely related work, see \citet{mason-ein}, \citet{gine-kolt-zinn}, \citet{gine-nikl} and references therein.
 We remark that the kernel density estimator process is naturally parametrized by $\cW=\cK\times\cH$, where $\cH$ is a set of bandwidths and $\cK$ is a family of kernels.
-However, the distance $\mathrm{d}$ induced on $\cK\times\cH$ is rather special, see Section~\ref{sec_examples}.
-The {\em convolution kernel density estimator process} will be also studied in Section~\ref{sec_examples}.
+The \textit{convolution kernel density estimator process} will be also studied in Section \ref{sec_examples}.